InnoDB full-text indexes are described under

 threads tokenize, sort, and insert words and associated data

 into the index tables.
-The number of threads is configurable
+The number of threads that perform this

-option.
-Consider increasing the number of threads when creating
+variable.
+Consider increasing the number of threads when

 Auxiliary index table names are prefixed with